lukeirwin03/BioI-Genome-Sequence/README.md

 This program was written and tested in Java 17 using Replit.com, a browser IDE.

 # Applications
 This can be used to visualize how sequencing DNA can look and replicate it in a simple and visual way.
 It is used to demonstrate how researchers can take a strand of DNA and identify the base pairs and specific sequences.
 Another use for it could be with sample files with a specific sample of DNA and a specific gene to look for within the sample.
 This is more of a learning tool to visualize and demonstrate the process in a simple way.
-It basically replicates NCBI's random sequence generator, but my code also give you the pair.
+It basically replicates NCBI's random sequence generator, but my code also gives you the pair.

 # Files in this Directory
 - Main.java